-Unless otherwise indicated, Scripture quotations are from:

-The Holy Bible, English Standard Version

-© 2001 by Crossway Bibles, a division of Good News Publishers.
+Unless otherwise indicated, Scripture quotations are from: The Holy Bible, English Standard Version © 2001 by Crossway Bibles, a division of Good News Publishers.
 Used by permission.
 All rights reserved.

-Other Scripture quotations are from: New American Standard Bible (NASB) © 1960, 1977 by the Lockman Foundation of the National Council of the Churches of Christ in the United States of America The Holy Bible, New King James Version (NKJV) © 1984 by Thomas Nelson, Inc.
+Other Scripture quotations are from: New American Standard Bible (NASB) © 1960, 1977 by the Lockman Foundation Revised Standard Version Bible (RSV) © 1946, 1952 by the Division of Christian Education of the National Council of the Churches of Christ in the United States of America The Holy Bible, New King James Version (NKJV) © 1984 by Thomas Nelson, Inc. Italics in Scripture quotations indicate emphasis added.